 - Paxil – the brand name for Paroxetine.

 - Prozac – the band name for Fluoxetine.

 - Zoloft or Lustral – the brand names for Sertraline.

 These 3 are known as SSRIs, which stands for Selective Serotonin Reuptake Inhibitors.
 They can take between a week and 2 weeks to start working properly, at a lower dose than people who suffer from depression take.

 A doctor would test them with you to find one which works and has the least side-effects.
 If none of them suit you, then they may try you on another kind:

 - Anafranil – the brand name for clomipramine.

-Anafranil is known as a tricylic anti-depressant and works in a different way.
-The hope being that it would do the trick where the others failed.
+Anafranil is known as a tricyclic anti-depressant and works in a different way.
+The hope is that it would do the trick if the others fail.

 Issues with taking anti-depressants

 There are 3 major problems I see with using anti-depressants as a premature ejaculation treatment: